 Not only because of what they say but how they say it.

 Perhaps their speech is duller than usual, tailing off between words,

 Lacking their usual lively intonation.

-There are many ways to boil a voice down
+There are many ways to boil a voice down into data points;

 Low-level spectral features, computed from snippets as short as twenty milliseconds